BurendoUK/burendo-handbook-public/docs/autogenerated-menu/Our Practices/Engineering/man.md

 ### How

-  * All things are developed, discussed and tracked.
+  * All things are developed, discussed, tracked and documented openly.
-  * Peer reviewed code.
+  * Peer reviewed code with clear standards and guidelines.
-  * Clear definition of done.
+  * Clear definition of done, including considerations for quality and security.
-  * Feedback to the business with stories of success and failure.
+  * Openly share feedback, successes and lessons learned.

 ## Repeatable

-_Repeatable processes make efficient use of components that have proved to be successful in the past and reduce unnecessary variations that can tie up time, effort and budget._
+_Repeatable processes make efficient use of components that have proved to be successful in the past and reduce unnecessary variations that can tie up time, effort, budget or introduce unintended risks._

 ### Why